-Over the years, De Castro & Robles has handled in the registration of vessels under the Panamanian flag.
-The services provided by the Firm include acting as resident agent for the vessel, handling of the required documentation, payment of registration and annual dues and representation before the Directorate of Consular and Shipping Affairs of the Panama Maritime Authority for any administrative matter that may arise.
+Over the years, De Castro & Robles has handled the registration of vessels under the Panamanian flag.
+The services provided by the Firm include acting as resident agent for the vessel, handling of the required documentation, payment of registration and annual dues and representation before the Directorate of the Panama Maritime Authority for any administrative matter that may arise.

-Vessels may be provisionally registered either through Panamanian Consuls, which are located in the principal maritime centers of the world, or locally in the Directorate of Maritime and Consular Affairs office, through a Panamanian attorney.
+Vessels may be provisionally registered either through Panamanian Consuls, which are located in the principal maritime centers of the world, or locally before the Directorates of Merchant Marine and Public Registry of the Panama Maritime Authority, through a Panamanian attorney.

-The temporary registry is provided for a period of six months, during which the required documentation for the permanent registration of the vessel must be filed with the Public Registry and the Directorate of Maritime and Consular Affairs Office.
-A certificate of navigation, or patents, is then issued for a period of four years, at the end of which time it must be renewed.
+The provisional registry is granted for a period of six months, during which the required documentation for the permanent registration of the vessel must be filed with the Directorates of Public Registry and Merchant Marine.
+A navigation license, or patent, is then issued for a period of five years, at the end of which time it must be renewed.

 There are several incentives and discounts provided by the Panamanian Registry for new construction vessels or ships registered in Panama for the first time.